 Congratulations on your harvest!
 We would like to provide a few tips for the best care of your animal so your meat will be in the best possible condition.
 When you’re done, if you need a processor, call Meats of Montana (fueled by Pioneer Meats) to help at (406) 932-4522.

 - Take pictures then start dressing the animal.

-- Be sure to remove the lungs and esophagus, especially in elk so the meat can cool properly.
+- Be sure to remove the lungs and esophagus, especially in elk, so the meat can cool properly.

-- Take the entire urinal track and manure from beneath the pelvic bone between the hind quarters.
+- Take out the entire urinal track and manure from beneath the pelvic bone between the hind quarters.

-- Quartering your animal, placing it in ice, and making sure that air can get all around the animal are other ideas to help cool your harvest.
+- Quartering your animal, placing it in ice and making sure that air can get all around the animal are other ideas to help cool your harvest.

 - Get it to your processor for proper cooling.